-On the morning of Thursday 9 January 2014 there is a planned course on Paleography to read German handwriting.
+On the morning of Thursday 12 January 2016 a course on paleography to read German handwriting is planned.
 If you are interested in taking part in the Thursday morning course, please confirm your attendance in your registration.

 Please note that accommodation and/or travel reimbursement claims can only be considered for those eligible and who attend the entire event.